-Licence and regulatory fees means fees paid to the Department of Environment, Resources and Mines or other relevant agency.
+Licence and regulatory fees means fees paid to the Department of Environment, Resources and Mines, the Energy and Water Ombudsman Queensland, Queensland Competition Authority or other relevant agency.
 Fees must be identified on the basis of the agency to which they relate.
 Licence fees must exclude membership fees for industry or trade organisations (to be included corporate costs).

 Material means, in relation to an item, that the omission, misstatement or non-disclosure of the item has the potential to prejudice the understanding of the financial position and nature the entity and allocations between entity business segments and activity areas.
+For guidance, any variation above 5% is considered material.